syntagen/syntagen.github.io/_pages/neurips2023.md

 #### Google Colab file training and evaluating synthetic dataset
 Please use this [Google Colab file](https://colab.research.google.com/drive/1kizZ0Ix2SNP11qy_VMhr0NLGlI5-oMNT) for training and evaluating your synthetic dataset.
 <br>
-**Note:** You can run it in Google Colab or download it as a Jupyter notebook to run on your local machine.
+**Note:** You can run it in Google Colab or download it as a Jupyter notebook to run on your local machine (advised).

 #### Prizes and presentation:
 We will award the top 2 teams with cash prizes **(Top 1: $1000, Top 2: $500)** and invite them to write a report and present their work at the workshop **(10 minutes each)**.